CandlePlatforms/devdocs/docs/develop/fiat-on-ramp.md

 The opposite of on-ramps are ofcourse the off-ramps.
 These allow you convert your cryptocurrency into fiat and are valuable for moving gains on assets to fiat.

-To integrate your DApp with fiat on ramp solution on Polygon, you can choose to go with either the following or spin up with a custom solution:
+To integrate your DApp with fiat on ramp solution on Candle, you can choose to go with either the following or spin up with a custom solution:

 1. [MoonPay](https://www.moonpay.io/)
 2. [Sendwyre](https://www.sendwyre.com/)